 In 2007 we moved to Kansas City and I’ve been here ever since.
 I started my Kansas City career at Shook, Hardy & Bacon, became a Partner, and stayed until late 2017.
 During that time, I worked exclusively for alternative-fee clients and managed hundreds of cases within a fixed budget model.
 I toured the country representing product manufacturers wherever they were sued.
 The case staffing structure was lean and I had the opportunity to do everything—trials, mediations, settlement conferences, expert discovery, motion drafting and oral arguments.
 I was the client’s point person for the more than 50 cases I oversaw.
 I reviewed budgets and strategy and worked hard to resolve matters efficiently.
 I cared about the client’s cases.
 I cared about the client.
 We were partners in legal battle.
 For six months beginning in late 2016 I was seconded to a Fortune 500 company to work in the legal department.
 I managed a significant portion of the company’s commercial docket and saw from the inside what outside counsel should provide—a legal plan, an honest budget, useful and proactive reporting, efficient results.

 Following a decade at Shook, fellow PEAK Partner Kristi Burmeister and I decided to start our own firm—Heritage Law LLC.
 We set out on our journey with straight-forward goals: to serve our community and to work with individuals in a growing practice area.
 We began with estate planning and fiduciary litigation, and our practice has already grown exponentially since our opening in October 2017.
-Heritage Law now operates as a division of PEAK and I continue to work with estate planning clients.
-For a more comprehensive overview of my estate planning practice, please visit www.heritagelawkc.com.
+Estate planning is now my primary focus and I relish in meeting new clients, learning about their families, and helping them shape their estate planning goals.
+I have also come to appreciate the strain that contested estate and probate matters place on families, oftentimes with limited monetary upside.
+Seeing families destroyed by litigation and overcome by the financial cost and emotional stress involved in that process, I also offer mediation services to help families resolve conflict on the front-end of a dispute.
+For a more comprehensive overview of my estate planning and mediation practice, please visit www.heritagelawkc.com.